-Here's a Memorial Day word search puzzle in honor of that important day.
-Word search puzzles train visual perception, concentration, and analytical ability.
+Here's a free Memorial Day word search puzzle in honor of that important day.
+Print it out or solve online.

 HOW TO PLAY.
 To solve this word search, you need to find all the words hidden in the letter grid.
 The words to find are listed to the right of the puzzle.